The Amun-Cult Travels South: Egyptian Religious Transmission into Kush, Nubia, and Ethiopia

 The Southward Transmission Corridor

-The Nile valley served, across the full span of ancient African cultural history, as a specifically-continuous transmission corridor carrying Egyptian religious concepts southward into Nubia, Kush, and eventually into the broader Sahelian and Ethiopian cultural zones.
-The specifically-Egyptian religious content transmitted southward includes the ram-headed Amun cult, the solar-disk Aten/Re theology, the sacred-tree and primordial-waters cosmological imagery, the concept of divine kingship, and the mummification-and-afterlife ritual complex.
+The Nile valley served, across the full span of ancient African cultural history, as a long corridor that carried Egyptian religious concepts southward into Nubia, Kush, and eventually into the broader Sahel and Ethiopian highlands.
+The content that traveled with it is easy to name.
+The ram cult of Amun.
+The solar theology of Aten and Re.
+The sacred tree and the primordial waters of Egyptian cosmology.
+The institution of divine kingship.
+The full mummification and afterlife complex.

-The Urantia Book identifies the original Salem transmission at Ikhnaton's court and the subsequent southward continuation.
+The Urantia Book identifies the original Salem transmission at Ikhnaton's court and the long continuation that followed.

 What the Urantia Book Says

-The Urantia Book documents the original Salem transmission into Egypt and its subsequent cultural absorption:
+The Urantia Book documents the Salem transmission into Egypt and how it was absorbed:

-"Mixed Andites and Egyptians followed down both the east and west coasts of Africa well below the equator."
-(UB 78:5.5, adapted; 80:1.3 treats the broader Mesopotamian-Egyptian cultural continuity)
+"Later on, mixed Andites and Egyptians followed down both the east and west coasts of Africa well below the equator, but they did not reach Madagascar."
+(UB 78:5.5; 80:1.3 treats the broader Mesopotamian-Egyptian cultural continuity)

-The specifically-long cultural continuity between Mesopotamia and the Nile valley is explicitly documented:
+The long cultural continuity between Mesopotamia and the Nile valley is stated plainly:

 "For more than thirty thousand years Egypt received a steady stream of Mesopotamians, who brought along their art and culture to enrich that of the Nile valley."
 (UB 80:1.3, adapted)